Allan Grant Maclear Professor of History, the Conceptual and Historical Studies of Science, and the College

 History of science; British history; history of intellectual property; history of the book and other media

 As well as being a professor in the Department of History, Adrian Johns chairs the Committee on Conceptual and Historical Studies of Science.
-He is the author of Death of a Pirate: British and the Making of the Information Age (W.W.
-Norton, 2010), Piracy: The Intellectual Property Wars from Gutenberg to Gates (University of Chicago Press, 2009), and The Nature of the Book: Print and Knowledge in the Making (University of Chicago Press, 1998), as well as dozens of papers in the histories of science, the book, media, and information.
+He is the author of Death of a Pirate: British Radio and the Making of the Information Age (Norton, 2010), Piracy: The Intellectual Property Wars from Gutenberg to Gates (Chicago, 2009), and The Nature of the Book: Print and Knowledge in the Making (Chicago, 1998), as well as dozens of papers in the histories of science, the book, media, and information.
 The Nature of the Book won the Leo Gershoy Award of the American Historical Association, the John Ben Snow Prize of the North American Conference on British Studies, the Louis Gottschalk Prize of the American Society for Eighteenth-Century Studies, and the SHARP Prize for the best work on the history of authorship, reading, and publishing.
 Piracy won the Laing Prize and was selected as Book of the Year by the American Society for Information Science and Technology.
-Johns has recently been awarded Guggenheim and ACLS fellowships.
+Johns has been awarded Guggenheim and ACLS fellowships.
 Educated in Britain at the University of Cambridge, he has also taught at the University of Kent at Canterbury, the University of California, San Diego, and the California Institute of Technology.

 For a complete list, see CV.